KEYS CANDIDATE SEEKING STATE OFFICE DISQUALIFIED

 Jose Peixoto.

-“I think I have a great chance, especially in South Miami-Dade because I’m Spanish.
-A great percentage of those voters are Spanish.”
+“I think I have a great chance, especially in South Miami-Dade because I’m Spanish,” Peixoto said.
+“A great percentage of those voters are Spanish.”

-Mooney was qualified as of noon Friday, according to the Florida Division of Elections.
-Democrat Michael “Erika Rose” Travis, of Key West who filed for candidacy last July, is qualified to run against the Republican winner in the general election.
+Democrat Michael “Erika Rose” Travis, of Key West, filed for candidacy last July.
+Travis is qualified to run against Mooney in the general election.

-A former state representative who served eight years, Raschein was appointed in 2021 by Gov. Ron DeSantis to fill the remainder of the-late County Commissioner Mike Forster’s term.
+A former state representative who served eight years, Raschein was appointed in 2021 by Gov. Ron DeSantis to fill the remainder of the late county commissioner Mike Forster’s term.
 In 2022, she was elected to the board of county commissioners.
 Raschein, the government relations director for AshBritt, sits on a variety of boards including the Florida National Parks Association, Florida Association of Counties, Florida Keys Healthy Start Coalition, and the Greater Miami and the Keys chapter of the American Red Cross.

 a woman in a blue dress posing for a picture